 Deposit Confirmation

-Under these rules Turkish CASPs must include and, for transfers of 15 000 TRY or more, verify key data such as the sender’s/receiver’s full name, wallet (or transaction) reference and at least one unique identifier (address, TCKN, passport number, etc.) and must reject or return transfers that lack the required details.
+Under these rules Turkish CASPs must include and verify key data such as the sender’s/receiver’s full name, wallet (or transaction) reference and at least one unique identifier (address, TCKN, passport number, etc.) and must reject or return transfers that lack the required details.

 In short, any external deposit from another VASP or self-hosted wallet should be verified through the corresponding interface.